-The experience I gained from being a salesman has helped hone my communication skills in a tremendous way.
+The experience I gained from being a salesman helped hone my communication skills in a tremendous way.
 The three lessons that I would deem not only important in sales, but invaluable in everyday life are knowing how to open your ears, stay cool, and avoid being consumed.

 Open Your Ears

 Now, outside the realm of sales confidence is still a huge deal because people respond to it positively.
 If you believe in who you are and what you’re about people will see it in your approach and hear it in the way you talk.
 Whether you’re asking that pretty girl on a date, asking your boss for that promotion or anything else having confidence and staying cool is crucial.

 Avoid Being Consumed

-I was a self-employed salesman so I arranged my own schedule and checked in at the office whenever I chose, which was really cool.
-However, one downside to being technically self-employed, but still having managers is that they would blow up my cell phone to check on how my sales were going or to see if I would be at their meetings.
-They were always challenging me to sell more Cutco ,and come into more meetings, which I think being challenged is a good thing.
-However if the challenge isn’t from within and is being pressed upon you then it’s important to take a small step back and reflect.
-For me, I had to make a decision that unlike my managers the cutlery industry wasn’t my life and I wasn’t going to spend all my time and energy trying to make a buck.
-Being aware that work can be a consuming fire is important, because you get to decide whether you want to put all your time and energy into work.
-Unfortunately, too many people get pulled in the workforce without thinking and live to work instead of working to live.
+I was a self-employed salesman, so I arranged my own schedule and checked in at the office whenever I chose, which was really cool.
+However, one downside to being technically self-employed but still having managers is that they would blow up my cell phone to check on how my sales were going or to see if I would be at their meetings.
+They were always challenging me to sell more Cutco and come into more meetings, which I think being challenged is a good thing.
+However, if the challenge isn’t from within and is being pressed upon you then it’s important to take a small step back and reflect.
+For me, I had to make a decision that, unlike my managers, the cutlery industry wasn’t my life, and I wasn’t going to spend all my time and energy trying to make a buck.
+Being aware that work can be a consuming fire is important because you get to decide whether you want to put all your time and energy into work.
+Unfortunately, too many people get pulled into the workforce without thinking and live to work instead of working to live.
 I was motivated to make sales, which was great, but when I felt that the window of time to talk and be around my family wasn’t where I wanted it I knew I needed to find a good balance.